Welcome to CodeGov, LLC

 SNSM = ServiceNervousSystemManagement

 The Wenzel known neuron is configured to follow neurons that are known to be reliable, credible, and sensible in their voting decisions on every topic.
 Wenzel actively monitors reviews and votes cast by the the Followee selections he makes for this neuron in the same way that he has always done for the last 4.5 years as the founder and manager of the Synapse and CodeGov known neurons.
-The goal is to let a large group of people who are public about their governance decisions cast the vote for the Wenzel neuron and to actively manage the known neuron configuration to ensure reliability.
-That typically means following neurons that are incentivized to put in extra work to properly review and vote on proposals, especially the technical proposals that actually change the network.
+The goal is to ensure reliable, credible, and sensible people are casting the votes for the Wenzel, Synapse, and CodeGov neurons.
+The Wenzel known neuron is being deregistered from the NNS, but it will continue to vote.
+People who are configured to follow the Wenzel known neuron will see the neuron ID 4966884161088437903 instead of the neuron name.

+The CodeGov known neuron has been de-registered with proposal 141265.
+The followers of the CodeGov known neuron will continue voting, but instead of seeing CodeGov in their Followee list they will see neuron ID 2649066124191664356.
 The CodeGov.org known neuron is configured to follow the Wenzel known neuron.
-At this time there are no known funding sources to inceitivize community members to review technical proposals.
+There are no known funding sources to incentivize community members to review technical proposals.
 If that changes, then CodeGov may become active again.
 We will seek funding where it makes sense to add experts to our team so we can expand the topics that are covered.
-If this does not occur for an extended period of time, then the CodeGov known neuron may become deregistered.
-Regardless, the CodeGov neuron Followees are intentionally and actively managed on every proposal topic in order to ensure the CodeGov neuron casts educated votes on every proposal submitted to the NNS.

 The Synapse known neuron is configured to follow the Wenzel known neuron.
-It will be deregistered in early 2027, but any remaining followers will not lose rewards once the deregistration occurs.
-The Synapse label that has historically been displayed will simply turn into a neuron ID in their Followee configuration, but the reliability of voting will remain since this neuron is configured to follow the Wenzel neuron on every topic.
+It was deregistered with proposal 141317, but any remaining followers will not lose rewards.
+The Synapse label that has historically been displayed will simply turn into a neuron ID 5553849921138062661 in their Followee configuration, but the reliability of voting will remain since this neuron is configured to follow the Wenzel neuron on every topic.

 The Arthur known neuron is configured to follow the Wenzel known neuron.
-It has been deregistered, but any remaining followers will not lose rewards once the deregistration occurs.
-The Arthur label that has historically been displayed will simply turn into a neuron ID in their Followee configuration, but the reliability of voting will remain since this neuron is configured to follow the Wenzel neuron on every topic.
+It has been deregistered with proposal 139216, but any remaining followers will not lose rewards.
+The Arthur label that has historically been displayed will simply turn into a neuron ID 5967494994762486275 in their Followee configuration, but the reliability of voting will remain since this neuron is configured to follow the Wenzel neuron on every topic.